 Apple Pie Pops

-I thought it would be a fun for the holidays to make mini apple pie pops on a stick shaped like gingerbread people.
+I thought it would be fun for the holidays to make mini apple pie pops on a stick shaped like gingerbread people.
 I knew I would have to precook the filling for these little pies first or the apples would never get soft.
 I researched Classic and Dutch apple pie recipes to get an idea of how I wanted to make my filling.
-I used store bought pie crust to save time because with so much to do for the holidays.
+I used store-bought pie crust to save time because with so much to do for the holidays.

 - Rolling Pin

 - Pastry Board or cutting board

 - Pie Crusts

 - Baking Sheet

 - ½ cup sugar